 Chapman University shall have jurisdiction over student behavior that occurs on University premises, at University-sponsored events, or other off-campus locations if it adversely affects the University community and/or the pursuit of its objectives as determined by University officials.
-If an incident that occurs off campus is determined to fall under the jurisdiction of the University it will be handled according to the policies and procedures of the Code.
+If an incident that occurs off campus is determined to fall under the jurisdiction of the University, it will be handled according to the policies and procedures of the Code.

 Organizations, clubs, teams, club sports, committees, or similar organized student groups, whether recognized or unrecognized by the University, are subject to standards of conduct similar to those for individual students in the University community.
-Student groups should be fully cognizant that they may be held accountable through the University's conduct system for their behavior and the behavior of their members representing them.
+Student groups should be fully cognizant that they may be held accountable through the University’s conduct system for their behavior and the behavior of the members representing them.
 They should be fully aware of the University policies, including but not limited to the Student Conduct Code and all related policies of Chapman University.
 All violations, whether on or off campus, will be addressed.
 Group members who violate University policies may be held individually and jointly responsible, along with their respective student groups.
 Members of groups who knowingly condone, encourage, or require behavior that violates University regulations may also be held individually and jointly responsible, along with their respective group.

 Each student is responsible for his/her conduct from the time of application for admission through the actual awarding of the degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during breaks between terms of actual enrollment (even if the conduct is not discovered until after a degree is awarded).